Struggle with motivation? Here’s a surefire way to motivate yourself to clean.

 This kind of motivation only works in my living room and dining room, the two rooms I know guests would see if they stopped by.
 (This same motivation gets me up, moving and dressed in the mornings, too.)
 So it’s not such a huge motivation, but it’s better than nothing.

-One other way to get motivated
+Another way to get motivated

 Finding what motivates you